kingluddite/web-dev-notes/wordpress/bootstrap-wordpress-part-4.md

 * we will remove the template comment at the top.
 Why
   - because of the naming convention (hierarcy) WordPress uses.
 The `single-` followed by the name of the page will automatically work

-we want our full page to have the large image on the left and meta data about the image on the right
+We want our `full page` to have

+* Large image on the left
+* meta data about the image on the right

+## Create a single page template just for porfolio pieces

 `single-portfolio.php`